General Admissions Information

 Partnership for Academic and Student Success (PASSport)

 Norfolk State University and several Virginia Community Colleges have created The Partnership for Academic and Student Success (PASSport) to assist students who wish to attend NSU but need additional academic preparation prior to engaging in collegiate study.
 The purpose of the program is to provide access and support to promising students who do not initially qualify for enrollment at NSU.
-Please contact the Office of Admissions (757) 823-2607 for additional information regarding the program.
+Please contact the Office of Transfer Admissions and Services at (757) 451-7745 for additional information regarding the program.

 Any former undergraduate who has not attended Norfolk State University for two or more spring or fall terms must complete an undergraduate readmission application form, students may re-apply at www.nsu.edu/registrar.
 If the student has taken any college-level coursework since attending NSU, he or she must have an official transcript of this work sent directly to the Office of the Registrar.
 Readmission applications and necessary transcripts must be on file at least two weeks prior to the term for which the student is applying to guarantee review.